njas17/MakanBah/FEATURE_EXT_README.md

 ### Feature Extension

-The feature extension consist of:
+**User Login** - The feature extension consist of:

-- New components: HomePage, LandingPage, LoginPage, RegistrationPage
+- Four new components: HomePage, LandingPage, LoginPage, RegistrationPage
 - Simple Navigation - using React Router, to show the differences for site user - logged in and not logged in.
 - User Registration - using bcrypt, to encrypt the password when stored in the database so it will be harder for an attacker to crack.
 - User Login - using JWT, as authentication token when user is logged in. sessionStorage - the session even when you refresh the page.
 If you want the page token/information is available on different tab of browser, localStorage can be use.